Seow Poh Leng: Personal life

 Seow remarried a few years after Lilian's death.
 His new wife, Polly Tan Poh Li (daughter of Tan Boo Liat) was Lilian's niece.
 Lilian's mother thought it would not be a bad thing for Seow to marry her.
-His children by Polly were Eugene Seow Eu Jin and Rosie Seow Guat Kheng.
+They had a son and daughter.

 Seow Poh Leng medal

 An alumnus of the Anglo-Chinese School, Seow instituted a medal in 1936 to be awarded to the top ACS boy at the Senior Cambridge/GCE "O" Level Examinations.